HaiyangJin/Effects-of-interest/README.md

-# Supplementary materials for "(Pre-)specifying effects of interest"
+# Pre-specifying effects of interest

-This repository stores the supplementary materials for the EOI paper.
+This repository stores the online materials for the paper entitled "**Pre-specifying effects of interest: necessary practice to clarify conclusion credibility in individual research.**"

-`EOI_Appendix.Rmd` stores the codes for creating appendices.
+`EOI_Appendix.Rmd` stores the codes for creating the appendices.
+`EOI_figure.Rmd` stores the codes for creating the Figure 1 in the main texts.

-The open materials can be found: (TBD).
+The open materials can be found at https://osf.io/uy5ds/.